loxilb-io/loxilbdocs/docs/k8s_bgp_policy_crd.md

-# BGP Policy Configuration with kube-loxilb CRD
+# BGP Configuration with kube-loxilb CRD

-This page explains LoxiLB with GoBGP policy feature for controlling the route advertisement.
-It is also known as RouteMap policies in other BGP implementations.
+This page explains dynamic BGP configuration and control in loxilb using Kubernetes CRDs exposed by kube-loxilb.

 ## Prerequisites